Estimating truncation effects of quantum bosonic systems using sampling algorithms: Introduction

 It is widely believed that the truncation effect vanishes exponentially, e.g., the low-lying energy eigenvalues have correction suppressed exponentially with respect to the truncation level~\cite{somma2015quantum,Macridin:2018gdw,Macridin:2018oli,Klco:2018zqz,Rinaldi:2021jbg,Liu:2021ohs,Bauer:2022hpo,Liu:2021otn}.
 Although this scaling has been verified for concrete examples, there is no proof applicable to a wide class of theories.
 Furthermore, there is an implicit assumption, i.e., the wave function decays exponentially fast as $|x|$ becomes large.
 Note also that, even if the exponential accuracy of the digitization is valid, the precise value of the error for each theory is not immediately clear.
 However, it is practically impossible to study the digitization effects via the explicit construction of the Hilbert space except for small systems, e.g. lattice field theories with a few local degrees of freedom and less than a dozen lattice sites~\cite{Klco:2018zqz,Macridin:2021uwn}.
 It is a frustrating situation that prevents us from quantitative resource estimates for quantum simulations.
-A related issue is that it is not easy to check the validity of the results of the quantum simulation with specific digitization on NISQ devices: the presence of noise can quickly invalidate the results without a working error correction strategy.
-It would be practically useful if we can do some calculations on classical devices to establish robust truncation error quantification which, as a byproduct, offers us some ways to cross-check quantum simulations on NISQ devices.
+A related issue is that it is not easy to check the validity of the results of the quantum simulation with specific digitization on NISQ devices: the presence of noise can quickly invalidate the results without a working error-correction strategy.
+It would be practically useful if we can do some calculations on classical devices to establish robust truncation error quantification which, as a byproduct, offers us some ways to cross-check quantum simulations on NISQ devices.\footnote{ Note that the MCMC method can be used only for a limited class of quantities.
+Although such quantities enable us to cross-check the validity of the simulation (e.g., we can check if the correct ground-state wave function is obtained), the MCMC method cannot replace the quantum simulation (e.g., it is impossible to add a small excitation to the ground state and determine the Hamiltonian time evolution). }